iamromulan/quectel-rgmii-toolkit/README.md

 IP or Hostname being the IP or hostname assigned to it in your tailnet

  - Note that your SSH client must be able to give you a link to sign in with upon connecting.
 That's how the session is authorized.
 Works fine in Windows CMD or on Android use JuiceSSH.
-## Advanced/Beta

 ### Entware/OPKG installation

-It isn't perfect yet so it goes here under Advanced/Beta for now.
-Here's what you gotta know about going into it:

  - After installing, the `opkg` command will work
  - You can run `opkg list` to see a list of installable packages, or head over to  https://bin.entware.net/armv7sf-k3.2/Packages.html
  - Everything opkg does is installed to /opt
  - `/opt` is actually located at `/usrdata/opt` to save space but is
    mounted at `/opt`
- - Anything `opkg` installs will not be available in the system path by default but you can get around this either:

-#### Temporarily:
- Run this at the start of each adb shell or SSH shell session

-    export PATH=/opt/bin:/opt/sbin:$PATH

-#### Permanently:
-Symbolic linking each binary installed by the package to `/bin` and `/sbin` from `/opt/bin` and `/opt/sbin` For example, if you were to install zerotier:

-    opkg install zerotier
-    ln -sf /opt/bin/zerotier-one /bin
-    ln -sf /opt/bin/zerotier-cli /bin
-    ln -sf /opt/bin/zerotier-idtool /bin

-Now you can run those 3 binaries from the shell anytime since they are linked in a place already part of the system path.

-I plan to create a watchdog service for /opt/bin and /opt/sbin that will automaticly link new packages to /bin or /sbin later on in order to combat this.
+ - To properly use entware/opkg run the `login` command first if using adb to use stufff installed by entware/opkg
+ - Be aware of space and CPU limits, run `dfc` to see what the available space in `/opt` is.
+Run `htop` to see CPU usage and memory usage

 ### TTYd installation

-It isn't perfect yet so it goes here under Advanced/Beta for now.
-Here's what you gotta know about going into it:

  - This listens on port 443 for http requests (no SSL/TLS yet)
- - This will automaticly install entware and patch the login and passwd binaries with ones from entware
+ - This will automaticly install entware and patch the login and passwd binaries with ones from entware\so you can login
  - It will ask you to set a password for the `root` user account
  - TTYd doesn't seem to be too mobile friendly for now but I optimized it the best i could for now so it is at least usable through a smartphone browser.
 Hopefully the startup script can be improved even more later.
+Some people have a better experience depending on mobile browser

 ## Acknowledgements
 ### GitHub Users/Individuals: